autonomio/astetik/README.md

 ### Why just mean / median / std and total?

-Because once you look at the code, you can realise that it will take seconds for you to change the math functions to whatever you like.
+Because that's what I realised that most projects need, and also once you look at the code, you can realise that it will take seconds for you to change the math functions to whatever you like.